 1.0 Unit.
-Prerequisite: English as a Second Language 83 or English 92 or English placement test.
+Prerequisite: English 92 or ESL 83 or English Placement Test or equivalent.
 One lecture and one-third laboratory hour weekly.

-[NOTE: English 98B is one of three separate self-paced classes offered together as English 98.]
 Students practice reading, writing, and critical thinking to improve reading comprehension and to develop composing techniques for effective academic writing.
-This course is designed to prepare students for success in college level academic reading and writing.
+This self-paced course is designed to prepare students for success in college level academic reading and writing.
 Focus is on writing fluency and familiarity with the conventions of standard written English.
 Assignments show the interconnection among readings, personal experience, observation, and class discussion.